Skip to main contentSkip to search

 Is DTT covered by OAP funding?

 Yes.
 DTT is funded under OAP core clinical services as part of ABA and IBI programming.
 It must be supervised by a BACB-certified behaviour analyst.
-Funding comes from the childhood budget — up to $63,020 per year for children under 6.
+OAP Core Clinical Services funding ranges from $6,600–$65,000/year based on a Determination of Needs assessment.

 Is DTT appropriate for all autistic children?